rohankthakur/rohankthakur.github.io/_posts/2024-04-14-bulbul-builder.md

 ## The Waiting Game

-After spying this little thing rummaging around between these bamboo sticks, I wondered what it was up to.
+After spying this little thing - Himalayan Bulbul (*Pycnonotus leucogenys*) - rummaging around between these bamboo sticks, I wondered what it was up to.
 Bulbuls aren't exactly the types to be getting into such piles of wood, at least not in my experience.
 So I continued to watch it, ready with the camera up to my eyes, getting down to it's level.
 Waiting to see what's up...

 ## The Reward